Copenhagen Airport: History

 The airport was inaugurated on 20 April 1925 and was one of the first civil airports in the world.
 It consisted of a large, impressive terminal built of wood, a couple of hangars, a balloon mast, a hydroplane landing stage and a few grassy meadows that could be used as runways.
 The grass on the runways was kept short by sheep, which were shepherded away before take-offs and landings.
 From 1932 to 1939, takeoffs and landings increased from 6,000 to 50,000 and passenger number increased to 72,000.
 Between 1936 and 1939, a new terminal was built, considered one of the finest examples of Nordic functionalism.
 The terminal was designed by Vilhelm Lauritzen, who was considered a pioneer among architects, in terms not only of architecture and construction, but also of service and passenger comfort.

 In the years of World War II, the Copenhagen airport was closed for civil operations except for periodic flights to destinations in Sweden and Nazi Germany (including German-occupied Austria).
 In the summer of 1941 the first hard-surface runway opened.
 It was 1400 m long and 65 m wide.
 When World War II ended in May 1945, Copenhagen had the most modern international airport in Europe, because the airport remained untouched by actual acts of war.

 On 1 August 1947, Scandinavian Airlines (SAS) was founded, an important event for the Copenhagen Airport, as Copenhagen was to be the main hub for the airline.
 Traffic increased rapidly in the first years SAS operated.
-On 26 January 1947, a KLM Douglas DC-3 "Dakota" crashed at the airport after stopping en route to Stockholm.
-22 people on board died, including the Swedish crown prince Gustav Adolf and the American opera singer Grace Moore.
 In 1948, Copenhagen airport was third largest airport in Europe with 150 daily takeoffs and almost 300,000 passengers for the year.
 The airport continued its rapid growth.
 The terminal was expanded several times and new hangars were erected.

-In 1954, Scandinavian Airlines began the world's first trans-polar route, flying initially to Los Angeles.
-The route proved to be a publicity coup, and for some years Copenhagen became a popular transit point for Hollywood stars and producers flying to Europe – also the airport handled 11,000 tonnes of freight per year.
-In 1956, the airport handled 1 million passengers per year and won the award for the world's best airport.
-The runways were lengthened and fitted with technically advanced equipment.